Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "It can’t be, there’s no way the Hunters can fit in here..."

-"No, but robots can… or at least, they could if I hadn’t disabled the tramway."
+"No, but robots can... or at least, they could if I hadn’t disabled the tramway."
 Garaaf aimed a claw at a metal rail on the ceiling.
 "They’d have to dismantle this whole part of the Ring to get at my sabotage, too."

-"So from down here, you can get around unnoticed…" Spears nodded.
+"So from down here, you can get around unnoticed..."
+Spears nodded.
 "Useful."

 "Means I don’t have to get in with the crush around the trough at feeding time, too," Garaaf said.
-"One of my little warrens goes right up to the delivery system… Actually, if I know anything about Humans it’s that you guys eat a lot.
+"One of my little warrens goes right up to the delivery system...
+Actually, if I know anything about Humans it’s that you guys eat a lot.
 Are you hungry?"

 Ray wanted to say that she wasn’t, but her stomach had different ideas.
 It immediately let out a loud growling sound.
-Maybe that sick feeling in there wasn’t *all* grief and fear…
+Maybe that sick feeling in there wasn’t *all* grief and fear...

 "Hungry or not, we need’ta eat an’ drink anyway," Cook declared.
 "Gotta keep our strength up."